-- 1. Provide a description of the confidentiality limitations and requirements of all partners and include a statement that each partner understands the limits of disclosure of personally identifying information under the Violence Against Women Act; - 2.
+- Provide a description of the confidentiality limitations and requirements of all partners and include a statement that each partner understands the limits of disclosure of personally identifying information under the Violence Against Women Act (see the confidentiality notice form); - 2.
 Address how privacy and informed consent will be utilized in the project to ensure that victim confidentiality is maintained to the extent possible by law; - 3.
 Indicate approval of the proposed project budget by all partners; - 4.
-Describe the resources each partner would contribute to the project, either through time, inkind contributions, or other (e.g., office space, project staff, training); and - 5.
+Describe the resources each partner would contribute to the project, either through time, in-kind contributions, or other (e.g., office space, project staff, training); and - 5.
 Identify a mechanism for reimbursement that has been clearly communicated and agreed upon by all participating institutions.